 In the layer, sensor locations are symbolized in shades of yellow to red representing change in temperature in degrees Fahrenheit.
 The lightest shade of yellow corresponds to 73 degrees Fahrenheit (22.78 degrees Celsius), and the darkest shade of red corresponds to 86 degrees Fahrenheit (30 degrees Celsius).

-- On the Map tab, in the Navigate group, click Explore.
+- On the ribbon, on the Map tab, in the Navigate group, click Explore.

 - Pan and zoom around the city of Madison to get a sense of the area and the location of sensors.

 Note:A city center can be over 10 degrees warmer than the surrounding countryside.
 In Madison, higher temperatures are found in the middle of the city, and lower temperatures in the surrounding suburban and rural areas.
 This suggests the presence of the urban heat island effect, but more quantitative analysis is needed to confirm the effect.

 - In the Contents pane, right-click Temperature_Aug08_8pm, and choose Attribute Table to open the attribute table for this layer.